Keyboard shortcuts

 Anti-entropy sync ships the full MemberInfo state (role, added_at, optional removed_at) per record via SyncMemberRecord.
 Receivers apply via DbOp::ApplyMemberRecord, which calls apply_member_record_synced for a monotonic CRDT merge that preserves tombstones either side might have observed independently.
 See SYNC.md.

 Group creation via compound endpoint: Group creation is done via POST /groups/{chat_id}/ops with a Create op.
-The client generates a random 16-byte nonce, computes chat_id = blake3(domain || signer || nonce), and signs the Create op.
-The API verifies the nonce-to-chat_id derivation.
+The client generates a random 16-byte nonce, picks an optional title, computes chat_id = blake3(domain || signer || nonce || title), and signs the Create op.
+The API verifies the derivation.
 This eliminates the security gap where the old POST /groups endpoint generated chat_id server-side and the client couldn't sign it.

 LeaveGroup reuses MembershipOp(Remove): DELETE /groups/{chat_id}/membership publishes a standard MembershipOp with op_type=Remove and target=sender.
 No new gossip variant was needed.